zama-ai/fhevm/docs/getting_started/write_contract/hardhat.md

 ## Mocked mode

-For faster testing iterations, you can use the mocked version of the fhEVM instead of launching all tests on a local fhEVM node with `pnpm test` or `npx hardhat test`, which can take several minutes.
+For faster iteration testing, you can use the mocked version of the fhEVM instead of launching all tests on a local fhEVM node with `pnpm test` or `npx hardhat test`, which can take several minutes.

 The same tests should generally pass without modification—no changes to the JavaScript or Solidity files are required when switching between the mocked and real versions.